 Examples of perinatal mental illness include antenatal depression, postnatal depression, anxiety, perinatal obsessive compulsive disorder, postpartum psychosis and post-traumatic stress disorder (PTSD).
 These illnesses can be mild, moderate or severe, requiring different kinds of care or treatment.
 If untreated these illnesses can have a devastating impact on women and their families.

 At the Trust we are committed to supporting women and their families, during this difficult time.
 We want women and families to know that there is help available local to you.
 Please speak to your GP, midwife or health visitor and they may start some treatment and advise on where you can get help and make referrals if needed.
-As a specialist Perinatal Mental Health Community Team, we support and treat women with serious mental health need during this time in their lives but we are not the only source of information and support.
+The specialist Perinatal Service comprises of a specialist perinatal inpatient unit and specialist community team.
+We support and treat women with serious mental health need during this time in their lives but we are not the only source of information and support.
 The links below can direct you to resources, including the local Charity, Open House.
 Any health professional can refer to Perinatal Psychiatry.

 We know the COVID-19 situation could be making some pregnant women and new mums more anxious but know there is support available.
 It is important you get the help you need.
 We are still able to meet with women when we need to, using suitable protective equipment, but we continue to provide care to most of our women over video calls (and if the internet fails we can use the phone!).